Chandulal Chunilal Desai: Career

-Chandulal Chunilal Desai (born 27 April 1900) was an Indian politician.
-C C Desai was elected to the Lok Sabha, lower house of the Parliament of India from Sabarkantha in Gujarat twice, first as a member of Swatantra Party in 1967, and then as a member of the Indian National Congress (Organisation) in 1971.
+After Indian independence, Desai successively served as high commissioner to Ceylon and to Pakistan.
+In 1967, he was elected to the Lok Sabha, the lower house of the Parliament of India, from Sabarkantha in Gujarat.
+Initially serving as a member of the Swatantra Party, he became a member of the Indian National Congress (Organisation) following reelection in 1971, dying in office the following year.